gpropf/clarity/README.md

 : Due to the large number of factors that come into play in creating nodes, we set up factory objects (using the CLNodeFactory class) that store certain persistent parameters relevant to setting up nodes.
 The most important of these parameters are the template parameters that determine the C++ data types of the underlying data.

 **Peer**
 : Nodes can have relationships with other nodes that result in automatic data movement and updating when one node is changed.
 This can be either due to the end user or the model changing something.
-Nodes that have such a relationship with another are called its peers.
+A node that has such a relationship with another is called a peer.

 **Data Link**
 : These are the 'edges' mathematically in our graph.
 They can not only move but transform data in the process.

+**Model**
+: The underlying C++ data.
+Nodes contain pointers to model values.
+Even when the model pointer is null its type is used to determine what kind of data a given node is expected to store.

 ### An Interface is a Graph ###